theislab/mubind/README.md

 ## Model highlights

-- Mubind is a machine learning method for learning motif associations with single cell genomics data, using graph representations such as k-nearest neighbors graph.
-The main codebase is based on PyTorch. it allows learning binding modes (filters) and sample-sample relationships (graphs) that communicate filter activities across cells.
+- Mubind is a machine learning method for learning motif associations with single cell genomics data, using graph representations such as a k-nearest neighbors graph (kNN).
+- It uses sample-sample operation (graphs) to communicate filter activities (learned motifs) across cells.
+- The whole codebase is written in PyTorch.
 - This package works with single-cell genomics data, scATAC-seq, scChIP-seq, etc. We have also tested it on bulk in vitro samples (HT-SELEX, PBM).
 Please see the documentation for related examples.

 ## Worklflow